 While federal guidelines are a good place to start to make sure you are staying compliant in your non-discrimination practices, it is also important to research laws and guidelines on a state level.
 For example, California recently passed additional anti-discrimination laws in 2016 that require employers to make employees aware of their rights and to develop a complaint process where employees can safely bring discrimination to light.

 Even if you are following all of the federal guidelines within your organization, you will still need to keep up with state guidelines in order to operate your business legally.
+Check in on non profits such as Bradical Employment Rights to keep on top of changes.

 Stay Compliant in Your Hiring and Employee Management Practices

 Government contractors work hard to maintain their relationships with their clients – namely the federal government.
 The best way to do this is to know what rules you are expected to follow and to take steps to maintain compliance.
 This is where Corban OneSource comes in.
 We specialize in helping government contractors follow their required guidelines through effective hiring, onboarding, and benefits practices.
 We make sure your hiring practices and payroll meet proper compliance so you can focus on growing your client relationships.
+Click on the red Get Started Button at the top right hand corner of this page and fill out the form.
+We will get in contact with you to go over your options.